DEVELOPING INTENT (2019/20)

 In early 2020, year groups started to organise their units into long term plans.
 It was intended that, after this stage, year groups would run some trial units for the rest of the academic year, however, this intention was cut short by the onset of the Covid pandemic and school closures in March 2020.

 In the final week of schools being open, we managed an INSET session that guided Medium Term Planning, which allowed teachers to head into uncertain times with some knowledge of how to plan for new units of work.
 During closures, staff were able to take advantage of unusual circumstances and were able to commit more time than intended to Medium Term Planning.

-During the first round of school closures, the school still planned to launch its remodelled curriculum in September 2020, however, eventually, with the realisation that the academic year 2020/21 was likely to entail further disruption to normal schooling, and home learning that would need to be available online, it was decided that it would be more realistic to postpone and review regularly.
+During the first round of school closures, the school still planned to launch its remodelled curriculum in September 2020, however, eventually, with the realisation that the academic year 2020/21 was likely to entail further disruption to normal schooling, and home learning that would need to be available online, it was decided that it would be more realistic to postpone and review a start date regularly.

+Throughout this academic year, a curriculum policy and a curriculum statement were developed, which endeavour to synthesise the curriculum as a whole.
 September 2019 also saw the implementation of The Literacy Tree as the cornerstone of the school’s English provision.

 INTERIM CURRICULUM (2020/21)

 During the 2020/21 academic year, school ran an ‘interim curriculum’ that leant heavily on Oak Academy, whilst also using the time to trial and develop elements of the new curriculum.